 American Express is one of the world’s oldest financial institutions.
 It offers the public its famous credit cards and traveler’s checks.
-A lot of people don’t know however that it also offers travel insurance that can be purchased independently.
+Many people don’t know that it also offers travel insurance that can be purchased independently.
 Their travel insurance is available in conjunction with other services for credit card members.
 It’s also available on its own!
 You don’t need to be a cardholder to carry American Express travel insurance or to benefit from its many excellent features.
-Even if you are a cardholder, chances are you’ll want to supplement your included coverage with extra insurance for the greatest coverage and flexibility.
+Even as a cardholder, you’ll likely want to supplement your included coverage with extra insurance for the greatest coverage and flexibility.

-American Express, one of the top travel insurance companies, offers a stand-alone travel insurance that is well respected for its easy to understand coverage and benefits.
+American Express, one of the best travel insurance companies, offers stand-alone travel insurance that is well respected for its easy-to-understand coverage and benefits.
 The company offers a wide variety of plans and the only specialty program they are lacking is student-focused coverage.
 As with many companies, some American Express travel insurance plans require a medical questionnaire.
-However, a few travelers report that they find the American Express policies on pre-existing conditions to be confusing.
+However, a few travelers report that they find American Express policies on pre-existing conditions confusing.
 Make sure you understand what is and is not covered.
 As always, answer all questions accurately.